kleinomicslab/mrbin/README.md

 ### Firewall Warnings
-If parallel computing is turned on and the package parallel is installed, mrbin will try to use the socket approach for computing.
+The function mrbin uses the socket approach for parallel computing.
 This requires establishing network connections to the local cluster, which might trigger the firewall.
 It is safe to unblock these connections.